pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 allowing a json-like syntax.

 The ntpd-rs configuration file consists of several sections, each of which configures a separate part of the ntp-daemon process.
-Each of the secions is described in the rest of this document.
+Each of the sections is described in the rest of this document.
 Many settings will have defaults, which will be indicated by each configuration setting shown.